coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 ## Workshop materials

-All materials from the workshop are available with a DOI on [Zenodo](XX).
+All materials from the workshop are available with a DOI on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13736614)).
 We chose not to record the sessions to ensure a comfortable and open environment for interaction.
 However, you can find materials from previous iterations of our [CodeRefinery instructor training](https://coderefinery.github.io/train-the-trainer/branch/instructor-training/) and [Community teaching](https://coderefinery.github.io/train-the-trainer/branch/community-teaching/).